Rammsauer/greenwashing/README.md

     testicles were removed too.
 Being
     there, my face against his tits,
     ready to cry -- this was my vacation.

+MARLA SINGER enters.
+She has short matte black hair and
 </pre>